Honey Bee Health & Food Security

 Although no single agent has been identified as directly causing CCD, the disorder seems to be correlated with multiple stresses on honey bees.
 These stresses include: pesticide use, agricultural practices (including transportation of hives around the country and antibiotic use), malnutrition, parasites and pathogens (such as the Varroa mite, Nosema and Israeli acute paralysis virus).
 Clearly, more research is needed to better understand what makes a honey bee colony susceptible to disease and to the syndrome.
 Conversely, if people can better understand what makes a healthy colony, they may be able to protect their hives from these stresses.

 At the center of a healthy honey bee colony is the queen bee, which is responsible for all reproduction and generation of new hive members.
 Her highness lays more than one thousand eggs per day – an impressive number of offspring.
-The workers she lays are the result of mating during her first
+The workers she lays are the result of mating during her first five days of life in what is termed her “nuptial flight.”

 This argument is based on the concept of kin selection – that organisms are more likely to care for and promote reproduction of close relatives compared to distant or unrelated conspecifics.
 Add to this phenomenon the genetic quirk of the honey bee – that males contain half the genetic material of females – and this means that honey bees with the same drone father will be highly related to each other (on average, 75 percent).
 For comparison, consider that a person and his/her full siblings would be, on average, 50 percent related.
 That means a honey bee worker is more related to her sister than she would be to her own offspring – the argument of kin selection seems to make sense.